 Solomon Islands - Keep Promise to Ban Dolphin Exports

-- Target: Gordon Darcy Lilo, Prime Minister of the Solomon Islands
+- recipient: Gordon Darcy Lilo, Prime Minister of the Solomon Islands

 Last September, the government of the Solomon Islands promised to ban the capture and export of live dolphins from the first of January this year.
 The state had allowed bottlenose dolphins to be caught and sold to the aquarium industry.